Jeangowhy/opendocs/C++_Primer_5th.rst

    `<< operator` The left-shift operator.
 Shifts bits in a (possibly promoted) copy of the value of the left-hand operand to the left.
-   Shifts as many bits as indicated by the righthand operand.
+   Shifts as many bits as indicated by the right-hand operand.
 The right-hand operand must be zero or positive and strictly less than the number of bits in the result.
-Lefthand operand should be unsigned; if the left-hand operand is signed, it is undefined if a shift causes a different bit to shift
+Left-hand operand should be unsigned; if the left-hand operand is signed, it is undefined if a shift causes a different bit to shift